 June 23, 2014In 2014, the United Kingdom will become the center of the political world as it hosts the NATO Summit.
 Heads of state and government, top diplomats, military commanders, and other…

 April 29, 2014Rowinda Appelman The Netherlands President, Youth Atlantic Treaty Association As President of the Youth Atlantic Treaty Association (YATA), Rowinda oversees a transatlantic network with chapters in 36 NATO member and…

-The Atlantic Council and Ecologic Institute, through their Emerging Leaders in Environmental and Energy Policy Network (ELEEP), are proud to launch the Arctic Climate Change Emerging Leaders (ACCEL) Fellowship.
-ACCEL aims to train the next generation of Arctic Ambassadors and is a unique summer opportunity for undergraduate and graduate students, as well as recent graduates, interested in building careers focused on international security, environmental issues, shipping and trade, energy and natural resources, or public relations and diplomacy.
-Fellows will work at the nexus between policy and communications to write, package, and market policy analysis to key audiences, and increase awareness of Arctic issues in the public consciousness.
+The Atlantic Council and Ecologic Institute, through their Emerging Leaders in Environmental and Energy Policy Network (ELEEP – www.eleep.eu) launched the Arctic Climate Change Emerging Leaders (ACCEL) Fellowship in the spring of 2014.
+The Fellowship aims to train the next generation of Arctic Ambassadors and is a unique summer opportunity for undergraduate and graduate students, as well as recent graduates, interested in building careers focused on international security, environmental issues, shipping and trade, energy and natural resources, or public relations and diplomacy.

 The Emerging Leaders in Environmental and Energy Policy (ELEEP) Network is an ongoing, outcome-oriented dialogue dedicated to sharing best practices in sustainable economic transformation across the Atlantic.
 The Atlantic Council and Ecologic Institute established ELEEP in 2011 as the first transatlantic network of its kind, with the goal of harnessing Web 2.0 technology to connect leading young professionals in these fields, and facilitate discussions that would shape the energy and environmental policy landscape of the future.